thvdveld/smoltcp-rpl-docs/src/mop0.md

 # Mode of Operation 0: no downward routes maintained

-First, there are constrained devices (nodes) that just woke up:
+First, there are constrained devices (nodes) that just woke up.
+One of this constrained devices is assigned to be the root:

 ![Empty RPL network](assets/rpl_mop_0/rpl0.svg)